SERVING RURAL GUATEMALA CHURCH COMMUNITIES WITH MUTUALLY AGREED UPON GOALS AND INITIATIVES

 Experience first-hand our partners in Christ!
 The GPCC organizes at least one annual mission trip to The Peten, Guatemala.
 The March 2020 trip (with a Medical focus) marked 19 years of continuous trips.
 To date, 36 PMT churches and 113 individuals have participated in this life-enriching experience.
 The focus of each trip is relationship driven and grounded in our Covenant.
 Participants contribute or fundraise for their airfare, travel and lodging costs, and GPCC fundraises for supplies, equipment, and translator needs.
 We would love to have you join us!
 For questions or to express interest please contact Michael Magee.
 Past mission trip reports with photos are at links from the bottom of this page.

 THEOLOGICAL TRAINING FOR PASTORS AND LAY LEADERS

 The pastors and elders of the Presbiterio Q’eqchi Peten (PQP) are receiving theological education in structured, one-week sessions in cooperation with the IENPG (Guatemalan Presbyterian National Church) seminaries.
 Our PQP partners have expressed the amazing difference that this education has made to them and to their churches.
 This training is made possible by The Walton Funds and by financial assistance from the Presbytery of Middle Tennessee (PMT) to supplement secondary costs of books and transportation.

-The Women in our PQP partner churches have been hard at work receiving training through partner Guatemalan Presbyterian organizations.
-Their training includes organizational skills, instruction and collaborative work in the Pig Project.
-Women from individual churches are raising pigs, chickens, and other farm animals and using the profits to fund a Presbiterial (Presbyterian Women) group.
-They have recently elected officers and opened a bank account.
+The Women in our PQP partner churches receive training through partner Guatemalan Presbyterian organizations.
+Their training includes organizational skills and collaborative work such as the “Pig Project” launched in 2014.
+Women from individual churches raised pigs and chickens, using the profits to fund a Presbiterial (Presbyterian Women) group.